Gillian Lynne Theatre: Previous buildings

 Grossmith then partnered with George Edwardes's former associate, Pat Malone, to produce a series of mostly adaptations of imported shows at the Winter Garden between 1920 and 1926: Sally (1921), The Cabaret Girl (1922, with book by Wodehouse and music by Jerome Kern), The Beauty Prize (1923, with Wodehouse and Kern), a revival of Tonight's the Night (1923), Primrose (1924, with music by George Gershwin), Tell Me More (1925, with words by Thompson and music by George Gershwin) and Kid Boots (1926 with music by Harry Tierney), many of them featuring Leslie Henson.
 Grossmith co-wrote some of the Winter Garden pieces, directed many of his own productions and starred in several, notably as Otis in Sally.
 Several of the later productions lost money, and Grossmith and Malone ended the partnership.

-The Vagabond King was produced at the theatre in 1927, and in 1929, Fred and Adele Astaire starred in Funny Face.
-In 1930, Sophie Tucker played in the Vivian Ellis musical Follow a Star, and in 1923, Gracie Fields appeared here in Walk This Way.
+The Vagabond King was produced here in 1927, and in 1929, Fred and Adele Astaire starred in Funny Face.
+In 1930, Sophie Tucker played in the Vivian Ellis musical Follow a Star, and in 1931, Gracie Fields appeared here in Walk This Way.
 In 1933, the theatre hosted Lewis Casson in George Bernard Shaw's On the Rocks, followed in 1935 by Love on the Dole, starring Wendy Hiller.
-The theatre closed in the late 1930s, reopening in 1942.
-In 1945, it hosted a Donald Wolfit season, and in 1953, Agatha Christie's Witness for the Prosecution played.
-1956 saw The Water Gypsies by Vivian Ellis and A P Herbert; Hotel Paradiso starring Alec Guinness, Douglas Byng, Irene Worth and Billie Whitelaw; and Tyrone Power starred in Shaw's The Devil Disciple.
+The theatre was temporarily closed in the late 1930s, reopening in 1942.
+In 1945, it hosted a Donald Wolfit season, and in 1953, Agatha Christie's Witness for the Prosecution played there.
+1956 saw The Water Gypsies by Vivian Ellis and A P Herbert; Hotel Paradiso starring Alec Guinness, Douglas Byng, Irene Worth and Billie Whitelaw; and Tyrone Power starred in George Bernard Shaw's The Devil Disciple.
 1958 included The Iceman Cometh.

-The theatre closed permanently in 1959 when it was sold by the Rank Organisation to a developer.
-It was then gutted and remained vacant until 1965 to be replaced in 1973 by the current building.
+The theatre closed permanently in 1959, when it was sold to a developer by The Rank Organisation.
+It was then gutted and remained vacant until 1965 when it demolished, to be replaced in 1973 by the current building.